The Endocannabinoid System: What It Is & How To Support It

 Other ECS-supporting foods include a variety of herbs and spices.
-Black pepper, cloves, and black cumin seeds all contain the phytocannabinoid beta-caryophyllene, which acts directly on CB2 receptors to regulate the ECS and control inflammation and pain signaling.
+Black pepper, cloves, and black cumin seeds all contain the phytocannabinoid beta-caryophyllene10, which acts directly on CB2 receptors to regulate the ECS and control inflammation and pain signaling.
 Small amounts of phytocannabinoids and cannabimimetic nutrients can also be found in carrots, echinacea, cacao, hops, thyme, and rosemary, says Germano.

 Additionally, almost anything that reduces stress (which, as mentioned earlier, can activate enzymes that break down your own endocannabinoids) supports the ECS.
-"Cannabimimetic practices include moderate exercise, deep breathing, yoga, acupuncture, massage, meditation, prayer, and almost any other mind-body therapeutic you can think of," says Knox.
+"Cannabimimetic practices11 include moderate exercise, deep breathing, yoga, acupuncture, massage, meditation, prayer, and almost any other mind-body therapeutic you can think of," says Knox.
 "One of the most exciting things about the ECS is that its physiology is finally providing the biological basis for many ancient healing traditions."

 The bottom line: